Always Kabhi Kabhi: Plot

 Enraged by Aish's absence during practice, Sam confronts her, oblivious to what she had done for him.
-Aish didn't know about the money he owes the policemen and does not understand the reason of his anger.
-She runs into the streets, distraught and crying, only to be hit by a car and go into coma.
-Aishwarya's mother confronts Sam about the accident because she believed that he was the cause and does not permit him to see her.
-While dropping Aishwarya's clothes, Tariq and Nandy notice Aishwarya's phone has an electronic diary and reads it.
+Aish didn't know about the money he owes the policemen and does not understand the reason for his anger.
+She runs into the streets, distraught and crying, only to be hit by a car and go into a coma.
+Aishwarya's mother confronts Sam about the accident because she believes that he was the cause and does not permit him to see her.
+While dropping Aishwarya's clothes, Tariq and Nandy notice Aishwarya's phone has an electronic diary, and they read it.
 It shows her point of view about everyone in the group and talks about how their parents have pressurised them.
 So, they perform Romeo and Juliet with a different point of view, saying that Romeo and Juliet would not have died if their parents had approved of their love and listened to them, implying that their parents should do the same.
 They perform the song "Antenna" to convey their thoughts.
 Sameer uncovers the policemen's intentions to the Commissioner, while Aishwarya recovers and reconciles with him.
-Tariq gets into IIT and tries to make his father consider it the same as MIT and Nandini tells her parents she does not want their money, but their time.
+Tariq gets into IIT and tries to make his father consider it the same as MIT, and Nandini tells her parents she does not want their money but their time.

 The movie closes with Shahrukh Khan performing to a song with the protagonists.